 Passenger Snotsleeve spent the remainder of the flight ready to leap (and once or twice she did in fact do so) out of her chair at the merest twitch from either of the children.
 I am sorry pretty lady, wherever you are.
 You scarpered (and I don’t blame you) the minute we touched down, before I could apologise or offer to pay to dry-clean your sweater.

 Then, to cap things off nicely, whilst standing in the queue for Passport Control the kids decided to invent a hilarious new game called “You’re Not my Mummy”, I gave the passport man my very best smile.
-Oh yes, the frequent flyer miles 0f an expat mother travelling solo are hard earned.
+Especially as South Africa had just introduced new travel rules for travelling with children.
+Oh yes, the frequent flyer miles of an expat mother travelling solo are hard earned.

 Happy travels to all and to all a good flight!